hrithikwins/066-flutter-course/string-manipulation&interpolation.md

 ```
 Adding triple quotes should be the solution

-### How do you combine the following variables to print "ProgrammingPathshala" as the output
+### [medium] How do you combine the following variables to print "ProgrammingPathshala" as the output
 ```

 void main(){